alitiq/alitiq-doc/docs/wind_power_forecast/inspect_wind_park_measurement.md

-# How to Inspect Measurement Data with the alitiq Solar API 🔍
+# How to Inspect Measurement Data with the alitiq Windpower API 🔍

-The alitiq Solar API provides powerful tools to inspect and analyze the historical measurement data for your Solar PV systems.
-This feature allows you to validate submitted data, track system performance, and gain insights into your solar installation.
+The alitiq Wind API provides powerful tools to inspect and analyze the historical measurement data for your Windpark.
+This feature allows you to validate submitted data, track windpark performance, and gain insights into your portfolio.

 ---

 ## Overview

-Inspecting data involves retrieving historical measurement records stored in the alitiq system for a specific Solar PV system.
+Inspecting data involves retrieving historical measurement records stored in the alitiq database for a specific Windpark (aka location).
 You can define a time range, customize the output format, and perform detailed analysis on the retrieved data.

 ---